Addiction Therapists in New Mexico

 +9

 After 30+ years in executive roles at leading hospitals and health systems—including Kaiser Permanente, Mount Sinai, and Northwestern Memorial—I’m thrilled to launch my private therapy practice.
-My career has always focused on helping people thrive, whether by supporting families during tough times or developing talent.
+My career has always focused on helping people thrive, whether by supporting families and or individuals during tough times or developing talent.
 I grew up in Chicago’s Rogers Park, shaped by its culture and my father’s resilience as a Holocaust survivor.
 His stories taught me empathy and strength—values I bring to every client interaction.
 I hold an MSW from Loyola University, am licensed in AZ, FL, IL, KY, NM, and WV, and earned an MBA from North Park University plus an executive management certification from USC.
 Life has taken me across the U.S. and abroad, enriching my perspective.
 Outside work, I love traveling, hiking, reading, and exploring art.
 Married for 40+ years, I live in New Mexico with my British wife and our Yorkie, Kugel.
 My philosophy: positivity, confidence, and persistence—never give up on yourself.

 VirtualAvailable